Geophysical and Atmospheric Sciences BSc

 Year 3

 You’ll also explore the global structure and dynamics of our planet through compulsory modules and attend seminars from visiting researchers from around the world.
-Optional modules allow you to pursue interests in, for example, volcanic systems, engineering geology, environmental monitoring, and applications in the energy sector.
+Optional modules allow you to pursue interests in, for example, volcanic systems, engineering geology, environmental monitoring, climate change and applications in the energy sector.

 Fieldwork